Internet Providers in Saint Louis, MO

 Spectrum and AT&T Internet also have coverage in Saint Louis, often competing for the same customers.

-Coverage from the two most common providers, Viasat Internet (formerly Exede) and HughesNet, in general, will overlap.
+Coverage from the two most common providers, Viasat Internet and HughesNet, in general, will overlap.
 As residents might predict, the decision between Viasat and HughesNet is common.

 Most people in Saint Louis have two or more at their address.
 The map provided below shows how competition shifts in different parts of the city.

-- Saint Louis is the 8th most connected city in Missouri ahead of Dupo, East Carondelet, East Saint Louis, Granite City, and Madison.
+- Saint Louis is the 13th most connected city in Missouri ahead of Dupo, East Carondelet, East Saint Louis, Madison, and Granite City.

 - Explore internet access for communities within Saint Louis: Ferguson, Creve Coeur, Breckenridge Hills, Normandy, Kinloch, Jennings, Frontenac, Sappington, Des Peres, Olivette, Lemay, Kirkwood, University City, Richmond Heights, Brentwood, Berkeley, Affton, Maplewood, Webster Groves, Clayton, and Overland